z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Morphology/Advanced/Distributed-Morphology.md

 ## Key Concepts

-- **Late Insertion**: Morphological forms are inserted after syntactic structure is built.
+- Morphological forms are inserted after syntactic structure is built.
-- **Morphosyntactic Features**: Features that drive both syntax and morphology.
+- Features that drive both syntax and morphology.
-- **Vocabulary Items**: Abstract morphemes realized by specific phonological forms.
+- Abstract morphemes realized by specific phonological forms.

 ## Operations

-- **Fusion**: Combining adjacent morphemes into a single node.
+- **Fusion** -- combining adjacent morphemes into a single node.
-- **Fission**: Splitting a single morpheme into multiple nodes.
+- **Fission** -- splitting a single morpheme into multiple nodes.
-- **Impoverishment**: Deleting features to resolve conflicts.
+- **Impoverishment** -- deleting features to resolve conflicts.

-## Importance

-- **Syntax-Morphology Interface**: Unifies syntax and morphology in one system.
-- **Allomorphy**: Explains variation in morpheme realization.
-- **Cross-Linguistic Applicability**: Applies to diverse morphological systems.

-## Applications

-- **Morphological Analysis**: Understanding complex word formation.
-- **Theoretical Linguistics**: Challenging traditional morphology models.
-- **Language Comparison**: Analyzing morphological phenomena across languages.

 ## Related Topics